- Realtek audio is among the most prevalent codec software for Windows desktops and laptops.

 How can I reinstall sound drivers on Windows 10?

-The software automatically downloads all the drivers for your system’s needs by checking your system’s setup and accessing its enormous database of drivers for each of the devices you use it with.
+The software will automatically download all the drivers for your system’s needs by checking your system’s setup and accessing its enormous database of drivers for each of the devices you use it with.

 Uninstall the driver